 The Counseling Department is committed to providing quality, comprehensive academic, career, and personal counseling services in a supportive environment to assist students in achieving their educational and vocational goals and empowering them to make informed choices and decisions.

 Not sure where to start or how to reach your academic or career goals?
 Need help developing your educational plan?
 Just need to talk to someone to?
 The SJCC Counseling Department is here to help!
 Meeting with a counselor is one of the most important thing you can do during your college career at San Jose City College.

-The mission of the Counseling Department is to provide comprehensive counseling services in a safe, supportive, environment to guide, motivate, and empower students to acheive their educational, vocational, and personal goals.
+The mission of the Counseling Department is to provide comprehensive counseling services in a safe, supportive, environment to guide, motivate, and empower students to achieve their educational, vocational, and personal goals.

 On-Demand, StudentLingo Workshops & Training for Students!

 Click the flyer below to start your workshop today!